Ford River Rouge Complex, Dearborn, MI. Image source: Flickr

 (click image to expand)

-Ford’s cash on hand comes primarily from 2 components and they are cash and cash equivalents and marketable securities.
+Ford’s cash on hand is primarily derived from two sources: cash and cash equivalents, and marketable securities.

-Accordingly, the amount of Ford’s cash and cash equivalents is slightly above marketable securities in most quarters.
+Typically, the amount of Ford’s cash and cash equivalents surpasses that of its marketable securities in most periods.

 Cash On Hand To Current Assets Ratio